neiltron/location-match-tests/README.md

 2. **Matches features** across all image pairs using LightGlue
 3. **Filters matches** based on geometric confidence thresholds
 4. **Clusters images** into scene groups using graph connectivity
+5. **Organizes clusters** into structured directories for downstream processing

 ## Quick Start